ydkothar/CFD-portfolio/Projects/Project3_Airflow_Through_Pipe_with_90-degree_Bend/description.md

-# Flow Through Right-Angle Bend
+# Airflow Through Pipe with 90-degree Bend

 ## Objective
-The objective of this project was to model air flow through a square duct with a right-angle bend.
+The objective of this project was to model air flow through a pipe with a 90-degree bend.
 The aim was to understand the connection between wall treatment and mesh for different turbulence models.

 ## Approach
 - **Software**: SOLIDWORKS, STAR-CCM+